Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress19/09/2023

-Russian President Putin will visit Beijing next month for talks with Chinese President Xi Jinping and to attend the Belt and Road Forum.
+Russian President Putin will travel to Beijing next month to hold talks with Chinese President Xi Jinping and attend the Belt and Road Forum.

-"We expect in-depth talks between President Vladimir Putin and Chinese President Xi Jinping in Beijing in October," Nikolai Patrushev, secretary of Russia's Security Council, said during a meeting with Chinese Foreign Minister Wang Yi in Moscow today.
+"We look forward to thorough talks between President Vladimir Putin and Chinese President Xi Jinping in Beijing in October," Nikolai Patrushev, secretary of the Russian Security Council, said during a meeting with Chinese Foreign Minister Wang Yi in Moscow today.

-President Putin will attend the Belt and Road Forum at the invitation of Mr. Xi, marking the third time he has attended the event.
+President Putin will attend the Belt and Road Forum at the invitation of President Xi, marking his third time attending the event.

-According to Mr. Patrushev, the West's efforts to contain Russia and China will only make the two countries more cooperative.
-Mr. Wang is on a four-day visit to Russia to discuss regional security as well as issues related to the Ukraine solution.
+According to Patrushev, Western efforts to contain Russia and China will only strengthen cooperation between the two countries.
+Wang is on a four-day visit to Russia to discuss regional security as well as issues related to the resolution in Ukraine.

-"Russia is committed to promoting and strengthening Russia-China relations," Patrushev said, adding that the two countries have a "comprehensive partnership of strategic cooperation."
+"Russia is committed to promoting and strengthening Russia-China relations," Patrushev said, adding that the two countries have a "comprehensive partnership and strategic cooperation."

 Russian President Vladimir Putin in St. Petersburg on July 29.
 Photo: AFP